martin-ueding/vigilant-crypto-snatch/docs/configuration.md

 - `coin`: The name of the crypto-currency, case insensitive.
 - `fiat`: The name of the fiat currency, case insensitive.
-- `cooldown_minutes`: Minutes until a trigger can fire again.
+- `cooldown_minutes`, `cooldown_hours`, `cooldown_days`: Time until a trigger can fire again.
+If multiple ones are given, only the one with the largest unit will be used.
 - `name`: Optional human-readable name of the trigger.

     The internal name of the trigger can be derived from the options.
 This will give you technical names in notifications, so you might prefer to give them personal names.
 Additionally the name is used in the database to compute the cooldown.
 If you don't have a name specified and change any of the parameters, the internal name will change and cooldown doesn't apply any more.